 The aromatic rings are very stable, and in the figure above, the compound after the reaction has lost its aromaticity.
-The activation energy is too high for the synthetic reaction to proceed, as we synthesize unstable compounds from stable compounds.
+Since we are synthesizing an unstable compound from an extremely stable compound, the activation energy is too large, and the synthetic reaction does not proceed.

 The Reaction Mechanism of the Benzene Ring Is to React Without Loss of Aromaticity

-In short, understand that in electrophilic aromatic substitution reactions, the hydrogen atoms attached to the benzene ring are replaced by other substituent group.
+In short, in an electrophilic aromatic substitution reaction, the hydrogen atom bonded to the benzene ring is replaced by another substituent.
 For example, it is as follows.

-It is called electrophilic aromatic substitution reactions because the hydrogen atoms attached to the benzene ring are replaced by other substituents.
+It is called electrophilic aromatic substitution reaction because the hydrogen atom attached to the benzene ring is replaced by another substituent.

 So what is the reaction mechanism of electrophilic aromatic substitution reactions?
 In all electrophilic aromatic substitution, the synthesis proceeds that aromaticity is restored as described above.
 The reaction mechanism is as follows.

 Intermediates that undergo electrophilic aromatic substitution lose their aromaticity.
-However, because of a resonance structural that can be written, the intermediate is unstable, but to some extent stable.
-The hydrogen atoms (protons) are then pulled out to regain aromaticity and complete the substitution reaction.
+However, the intermediate is still stable, although unstable, because the resonance structure can be written.
+Subsequently, a hydrogen atom (proton) is pulled out to restore the aromaticity, completing the substitution reaction.

-All electrophilic aromatic substitution proceed in this way.
-Although the functional groups that bind to the benzene ring are different, the basic reaction mechanism is the same for all of them.
+All electrophilic aromatic substitutions proceed in this way.
+Although the functional groups that bind to the benzene ring are different, the basic reaction mechanism is the same.

 Nitration and Sulfonation Are Examples of Electrophilic Aromatic Substitution Reactions

-So what are some examples of electrophilic aromatic substitution?
-Typical electrophilic aromatic substitution include nitration and sulfonation.
+What are some examples of electrophilic aromatic substitution?
+Typical electrophilic aromatic substitution includes nitration and sulfonation.

 -Nitration to Benzene Ring

-Nitrobenzene is formed when concentrated nitric acid and concentrated sulfuric acid are mixed together and benzene is added.
+Nitrobenzene is formed when concentrated nitric acid and concentrated sulfuric acid are mixed, and benzene is added.
 When concentrated nitric acid and concentrated sulfuric acid are added, nitronium ions are formed.
-Nitronium ion is a powerful electrophilic agent.
+Nitronium ion is a strong electrophilic agent.